 YouTube, of course.
 Where else?

 Apparently, after his sister informed him that she was hungry, he took to YouTube and searched up a video on how to drive.
 Cause, what else would an 8-year-old do?
 Be a normal 8-year-old and ignore his sister, crap his pants, then continue to watch cartoons?
 Nah, not this kid.
-After watching the video, he and his sister hopped into dad's car and took off.
-Witnesses said he obeyed all traffic laws, successfully made a few turns, and drove the speed limit.
+After watching the video, he and his sister hopped into dad’s car and took off.
+Witnesses say he obeyed all traffic laws, successfully made a few turns, and drove the speed limit.
 What else would you expect from this badass mofo of a kid?
 The police eventually got involved, but not after the 8-year-old savage and his sister finished their cheeseburgers.
-The Most Interesting Kid in the World then told the cops he learned to drive from YouTube before flicking his cigarette at them and hopping back in the vehicle and burning out.
-(Okay, I made up the part about the cigarette and burning out, but that's the version of the story I'm going to believe.)
+The Most Interesting Kid in the World then told the cops he learned to drive from YouTube before flicking his cigarette at them and hopping back into the vehicle and burning out.
+(Okay, I made up the part about the cigarette and burning out, but that’s the version of the story I’m going to believe.)

 First of all, this kid is 100 percent growing up to be Chuck Norris.
-If I wanted food at 8-years-old, I would probably beg mommy to make me some, and if she didn't, then I would cry and look for skittles in the couch.
+If I wanted food at 8-years-old, I would probably beg for mommy to make me some, and if she didn’t, then I would cry and look for skittles in the couch.
 What grade is an 8-year-old in?
-I think it's 3rd.
+I think it’s 3rd.
 Dude, in 3rd grade my mom was still dressing me and combing my hair.
 I was completely useless.
 This little guy is operating vehicles and using the Internet extremely effectively.
-He's even selflessly providing for his sister.
+He’s even selflessly providing for his sister.
 When I was that age, the only time I ever interacted with my sister was to call her a poopface.
-(I'm beginning to look like quite the little douchebag.)
+(I’m beginning to look like quite the little douchebag.)

 This kid is the type who could be abandoned in the forest, and within a few days, be leading a pack of wolves.
-He would gain their respect by defeating a bear in hand-to-hand combat using Jiu Jitsu that he learned from a YouTube video.
-I mean, really, what are the chances this kid doesn't grow up to be a Navy SEAL?
-Sure, he disobeyed his parents, but when you're a go-getter to that degree at such an early age, your future is pretty bright.
+He’d gain their respect by defeating a bear in hand-to-hand combat using Jiu Jitsu that he learned from a YouTube video.
+I mean, really, what are the chances this kid doesn’t grow up to be a Navy SEAL?
+Sure, he disobeyed his parents, but when you’re a go-getter to that degree at such an early age, your future is pretty bright.
 And most likely includes you growing up to be James Bond or Indiana Jones.

 Then again, maybe he’ll just grow up to be a driving instructor.